European mass carmakers worst hit in August

 PARIS Monthly car registrations fell again in France and Italy in August with mass brands suffering most as Mediterranean countries bore the brunt of the euro zone debt crisis and its withering effect on consumer demand.

-French sales tumbled 11 percent to 96,115 cars in August, for a tenth monthly decline, the CCFA industry association said, while Italian sales fell 20 percent to 56,447 units, their ninth consecutive double-digit fall, according to automotive think tank Promotor.
+French sales tumbled 11 percent to 96,115 cars in August, for a 10th monthly decline, the CCFA industry association said.

-The August decline led Promotor to trim its full-year forecast to 1.370 million units from a previous 1.379 million, itself a cut from an outlook of more than 1.4 million units at the end of June.

-"Without intervention to help boost the purchasing power of families via tax reductions and a relaunching of consumption it will be very difficult to see any sign of recovery," Jacques Bousquet, President of Italy's car industry association UNRAE, said in a statement on Monday.
+Italian sales dropped about 20 percent, Fiat FIA.MI chief executive Sergio Marchionne said, anticipating official data due on Monday.

 Spanish car sales rose 3.4 percent as customers rushed to complete purchases and beat a sales tax rise in September.
 Analysts said the downtrend would likely resume this month.